Picadi0/Libft/README.md

-This project help you understand how c language works, rewritten standard libraries functions.
+This project help you understand how c language works, rewritten standard C libraries functions.